SUMMER BLOCKS AWAY: 2025 INFORMATION

 2025 SUMMER APPLICATION WINDOW

 Applications are open on Summit through January 15.
-All students who apply during this window are reviewed for aid eligibility and aid awards are granted by the end of the month.
+All students who apply during this window are reviewed for aid eligibility and aid awards are granted by early February.
 Applications may be accepted outside of the window, but aid may not be available after the window closes in January.

 Global Education always recommends that students apply as early in the application window as possible.
 Many programs use rolling admissions and can potentially close before the January window closure.
 It is always best to speak with the faculty leader(s) about your interest, and to apply as early in the window as you are able to give yourself the best opportunity to join a given program.